Cindy191/Art-Gallery/README.md

 - LunaPic (photoshopping)

-Instructions on how to view it:
+Instructions on how to view and use WebApp:

 1.)
 Create new folder in desktop of your laptop